Error code

 Model variation note

-Samsung model wording can vary between 0C, 0E, LC, LE, OC, and OE style water-level warnings, so always check the exact manual for your model and match the code to whether the problem is leak, overflow, or level sensing.
+Samsung model wording can vary between 0C, 0E, LC, LE, OC, and OE style water-level warnings, so always check the exact manual for your model and match the code to whether the problem is low water, overflow, or level sensing.